Scalingo/documentation/_posts/deployment/2017-08-03-deploy-with-git.md

 ### Git authentication and SSH

-The git server create by Scalingo uses SSH authentication.
+The git server created by Scalingo uses SSH authentication.
 If you have any problem setting up SSH please read [Troubleshooting git push and SSH common issues]({% post_url ssh/2000-01-01-troubleshooting-ssh %}).

 ### And after?